Emilio Fernández: Career

 Tribute poster at the Cineteca Nacional de México to Emilio "Indio" (Indian) Fernández for his 80 years, 1984.

 His initial career was encouraged by De la Huerta, who told him: Mexico does not want nor need more revolutions Emilio.
 You are in the Mecca of film, and film is the most effective tool we humans have invented to express ourselves.
 Learn to make movies and you return to our homeland with that knowledge.
 Make our films so you can express your ideas, so they reach thousands of people.
 In 1930, he had an experience that significantly marked his career as a creator: his stay in the United States coincided with the arrival in the country of Sergei Eisenstein (Soviet film director).
 He went to private screenings of Eisenstein's films, which impressed him, revealing a style that was different from that used in Hollywood aesthetics.
-Three years later, he was influenced by seeing fragments of Que viva Mexico! (an Eisenstein film made in that country), which consolidated his desire to make films.
+Three years later, after seeing fragments of Que viva Mexico!, an Eisenstein film project made in that country, which was to remain incomplete, his desire to make films consolidated.

 He returned to Mexico in 1933, thanks to an amnesty granted by the government, with the decision to continue his film career, but during the first year he made a living as a boxer, a diver in Acapulco, a baker and an aviator.
 In 1934, he appeared as a bandolero (robber) in the film Cruz Diablo, directed by Fernando de Fuentes.
 His looks also landed him a starring role playing a native in Janitzio by Carlos Navarro.

 Fernández continued to perform melodramas and folklore films.
 In 1941, with the financial support of General Juan Francisco Azcárate and the encouragement of his friend, the actor David Silva (then a law student), he filmed La isla de la pasión (a.k.a.
 Passion Island) with which he made his directorial debut.